kacung110/BackendDatabase-API/readme.md

 * Do a git clone to the desired repository
 * Requires sufficient Google Cloud credits.
 * We will need compute engine,vpc,sql to deploy the application
+# How to set up backend in google cloud
+1.Upload repository from github using git clone
+  *